Join our Discord Community

 Features

-• Complete TypeScript support with configurable timing and loop controls
+• Complete TypeScript support with extensive prop customization options

-• Free open source component that works seamlessly with shadcn/ui themes
+• Free open source component compatible with Next.js and shadcn/ui design systems

 API Reference